 What is the Big Pixel Initiative?

 The Big Pixel Initiative is developing geospatial capacity to address our world’s greatest challenges at scale.
-Founded in partnership at UC San Diego’s Qualcomm Institute (Qi) and International Relations Pacific Studies IR/PS, we have partnered with the DigitalGlobe Foundation to grow a living, learning laboratory related to everything spatial, to investigate and design best practices in geospatial data visualization, user experience interfaces, and design techniques for scientific discovery and decision-making.
+Founded in partnership at UC San Diego’s Qualcomm Institute (Qi) and the School of Global Policy and Strategy, we have partnered with the DigitalGlobe Foundation to grow a living, learning laboratory related to everything spatial, to investigate and design best practices in geospatial data visualization, user experience interfaces, and design techniques for scientific discovery and decision-making.